hthuwal/iitd-placements-experience/AppDynamics/Readme.md

     + TLE in 4-5 cases.
 (Similar to Question 2 :astonished:)
 - Seeing this Quickly Implemented the brute force in C++.
     + All Test Case Passed. :yum:

+---

+#### Takeaways

+- **Selecting Language to do the code is a pain.
+If you choose C++ You might get stuck debugging difficult code that could have been done easily in python.
+But python at the same time could give you TLE even with an algo that works fine in C++.**
+- So be agile and quick to realize the wrong choice of language/algo.